Exercise and Sport Science (ESS)

 ESS 405.
 Practicum in Exercise and Sport Science.
 (1 Credit)

 Pre-professional experience in a physical activity setting.
-Such experiences includeobserving and participating in the professional activities associated with the particular setting.
+Such experiences include observing and participating in the professional activities associated with the particular setting.
 Students work with an Exercise and Sport Science faculty member to select an approved practicum experience, and are required to develop an approved learning contract.
 May be repeated once for credit (in a different setting).
-Prerequisites: ESS 181, ESS 185, junior or senior standing.
+Graded satisfactory/unsatisfactory.
+Prerequisites: ESS 181, ESS 185, and minimum junior standing.
 Or instructor permission.

 ESS 410.
 Assessment and Exercise Prescription.
 (3 Credits)